JDS555/rsschool-cv/cv.md

 I believe that I will succeed.
 I was not the first to walk this road.
 I won't be the last.
 It's like a marathon.
 The main thing is not to stop.

+## Goals

+ * Successfully pass RSShcool courses, gain skills and knowledge
+ * Improve your English level to B2
+ * Interviews and get a job as a JS programmer
+ * Come to RSSchool as a mentor and help new students

+## Education

+ * Self-study based on free online courses
+ * 4 years studied at the technical university
+ * Studies in the previous RSSchool course